erleans/pgo/README.md

 #{command => insert,num_rows => 1,rows => []}
 ```

-Note that since this is optional the `opencensus` application is not included as a dependency of `pgo`.
+Note that since this is optional the `opentelemetry` application is not included as a dependency of `pgo`.
 So it must be included as a `rebar3` dependency and runtime dependency (listed in your application's `.app.src` `applications` or the list of applications for `relx` to include in a release).

 ## Running Tests